emiraslan/emiraslan/README.md

 <h2> 📌 Status </h2>
 </summary>

-- 🔭 I’m currently working on WholesaleExpress
+- 🔭 I’m currently working on VueJS and NuxtJS projects
-- 🌱 I’m currently learning more on Orchestration
+- 🌱 I’m currently learning more on Containerization
 - 💬 Ask me about **new technologies, Startups, Edtech and Algorithms**
-- 📫 How to reach me: [@emiraslan](https://github.com/emiraslan)
+- 📫 How to reach me: [@emiraslan](mailto:amiraslan.bakhshili@gmail.com)

 </details>